PUMA: Perception-driven Unified Foothold Prior for Mobility Augmented Quadruped Parkour: EXPERIMENTS

 We evaluate the zero-shot transfer performance of our proposed method and the ablations in real-world scenarios, as shown in Fig.~\ref{fig:real_world_results}.
 The evaluation is conducted across each terrain with 10 trials performed for each method.

 The physical experiments demonstrate that our approach enables the robot to execute highly dynamic parkour tasks.
-Notably, the robot autonomously emerges a galloping gait and exhibits the capability to rapidly traverse discrete terrains.
+Notably, the robot autonomously exhibits a galloping gait and can rapidly traverse discrete terrains.
 It effectively leverages stepping walls to gain kinetic energy, allowing it to leap across wide gaps and vault over high platforms.

-Additionally, we analyze the failure cases encountered during the real-world experiments, with the results presented in Fig~\ref{fig:fail_case}.
-Due to multifaceted noise in the real-world environment, the foothold estimation accuracy of the explicit cartesian prior and implicit cartesian prior in foothold methods remains unstable, often leading to erroneous take-offs.
+Additionally, we analyze the failure cases encountered during the real-world experiments, with the results presented in Fig.~\ref{fig:fail_case}.
+Due to multifaceted noise in the real-world environment, the foothold estimation accuracy of the Explicit Cartesian Prior and Implicit Cartesian Prior in foothold methods remains unstable, often leading to erroneous take-offs.
 These errors manifest primarily in incorrect body orientation and improper relative height during wall contact.
 While the w/o Relative Distance lacks the capability to adjust body posture for leveraging terrain features, it is noteworthy that it performs adequately on stepping-stone terrain.
 The w/o MuC method demonstrates poor real-world performance: although it can modify body posture, it consistently fails to establish effective force contact with the stepping wall, often resulting in false or grazing contact.
 In contrast, our proposed method successfully mitigates these issues, exhibiting remarkable stability and robustness.